The following article, written and photographed by Lee Heiman, appeared in the Courier-Journal on October 16, 1960:

 The restaurant was so successful that expansion and renovation was needed almost immediately.
 There would be five such expansions to increase the seating capacity to over 225 persons.
 The Jones’ would also expand their family three more times and finally stop with FIFTEEN children.

 Bill and Wyanda would remain in charge of the restaurant until their retirement in 1974.
 Two of the sons, Bill and Frank would take over the restaurant for a short while.
 Then Jack, another son, and his wife Lisa ran it for a bit and then Marie, another Jones, took over the helm.
-The restaurant was slowly to a crawl and finally closed in 1985.
+Business was slowing to a crawl until the restaurant finally closed in 1985.

 Generic looking apartments now occupy the space where a husband and wife and their umpteen kids once provided 12, then 14, then ultimately 15 good reasons to eat the food at Jones’ Kentucky Home.